CBHPC Advocacy

 In

-addition to responding to active legislation, we advocate for appropriate funding and work with our collateral partners to protect Behavioral Health funds including Mental Health Services Act (MHSA) funds.
+addition to responding to active legislation, we advocate for appropriate funding and work with our collateral partners to protect Behavioral Health funds, including Behavioral Health Services Act (BHSA) funds.

 Behavioral Health Transformation (Proposition 1)